-For this delivery area all Global Navigation Satellite System (GNSS3) survey work utilizes a Trimble GPS receiver model R7 with a Zephyr Geodetic antenna with ground plane for static control points.
-The Trimble GPS R8 unit is used primarily for Real Time Kinematic (RTK) work but can also be used as a static receiver.
+For this study area all Global Navigation Satellite System (GNSS) survey work utilizes a Trimble GPS receiver model R7 with a Zephyr Geodetic antenna with ground plane for static control points.
+The Trimble GNSS R8 unit is used primarily for Real Time Kinematic (RTK) work but can also be used as a static receiver.
+On this project the R8's where used for static data acquisition.
 For RTK data, the collector begins recording after remaining stationary for 5 seconds then calculating the pseudo range position from at least three epochs with the relative error under 1.5 cm horizontal and 2 cm vertical.
 All GPS measurements are made with dual frequency L1-L2 receivers with carrier-phase correction.